Iharkutosuchus: Description

-It is based on MTM 2006.52.1, a nearly complete skull, and several other partial skulls, isolated skull bones, and numerous teeth are also known.
-Iharkutosuchus was a small crocodyliform (skull length 11.1 cm, estimated body length 0.8 m).
+Iharkutosuchus is based on MTM 2006.52.1, a nearly complete skull, but several other partial skulls, isolated skull bones, and numerous teeth are also known.
+It was a small crocodyliform, with a skull length up to 11.1 cm, and estimated body length of 80 cm.
 Its skull was low, and the snout was short.
 Iharkutosuchus is unusual in its heterodonty: some of its teeth were complex and multicusped, like mammal teeth.
-The structure of the skull indicates that it could grind food with a mobile lower jaw, and together with the teeth suggest a diet of fibrous plant material.
+The structure of the skull indicates that it could grind food with a mobile lower jaw, an inference corroborated by the extensive horizontal wear facets on its teeth, and together with the teeth suggest a diet of fibrous plant material.
+The enamel structure of Iharkutosuchus was convergent with mammalian Hunter-Schreger bands, suggesting a similar evolutionary pressure caused it to develop traits for efficient mastication.